Possibly my favourite month in Vienna. December is, of course, the Christmas season.

 The bracing December weather means you may wish to take advantage of Vienna’s classic cafés, where coffee is an art form, and time stands still long enough for you to warm your toes on strudel and your hearts on sachertorte.

-And, if you want to make a day of staying warm, Vienna has its own thermal spa.
+And, if you want to make a point of staying warm, Vienna has its own thermal spa.
 You can reach Therme Wien easily on the U1 subway.
-It also lives next door to a branch of one of the more famous Viennese confectioneries: Kurkonditorei Oberlaa.

 December is winter time in Austria.
-And the Christmas markets are at their best at dusk and later, so you don’t even have the sun to keep you warm.
+And the Christmas markets look best at dusk and later, so you don’t even have the sun to keep you warm.

-The markets are popular, particularly the nearer you get to December 24th.
+The markets are also popular (to say the least), particularly the nearer you get to December 24th.
 So consider going midweek in the late afternoon, when you probably get the best tradeoff between atmosphere and crowds.
-Here are some more tips for visiting the markets.
+This also leaves additional time for evening activities.

 Book early